-Sharon reportedly separated from her Benard Otieno Owuor alias Okuta, a member of Kamagambo clan in Migori County but separated early this year.
+Sharon lived with her husband Benard Otieno Owuor alias Okuta, a member of Kamagambo clan in Migori County but separated early this year.

 According to Luo community culture where the two hail from, a married lady must be buried in her husband’s home unless there is a serious obstacle.

-The Standard has learnt that Sharon will be buried at her paternal grandfather’s home at Magare village in Homa Bay County, contrary to many peoples’ expectations.
+The Standard has learnt that Sharon will be buried at her grandfather’s home at Magare village in Homa Bay County, contrary to many peoples’ expectations.

-But Sharon’s paternal grandfather John Olweya, who spoke to journalists on behalf of the family, said they had distanced themselves from Owuor.
+But Sharon’s step-grandfather John Olweya who spoke to journalists on behalf of the family revealed that they had distanced themselves from the husband.

 He also said Owuor had failed to communicate with the family on whether he would bury Sharon or not, making them fail to understand what he could do regarding Sharon’s death.
 “I don’t know whether they were living as boyfriend and girlfriend.
-But the position of this family is that Sharon had no husband.
-In this case, a grandfather is taken as an equivalent of a husband,” said Olweya.
+But the position of this family is that Sharon had no husband,” added Olweya.